 Symptoms hit you like a freight train!
 Your immune system goes into CODE RED mode!

 Luckily, thanks to Mother Nature’s wisdom, there is help!
 The cold and flu “bomb” is a blend of essential oils that can be taken internally (my preferred method) or applied topically, and is a way to knock out colds and flu before they can really get traction.
 Or, if you’re already down and out, the bomb will help alleviate and shorten the duration of symptoms.

-And since we know that a cold and/or the flu can come with a host of uncomfortable symptoms…I would also recommend the Head Ease blend for headaches and body aches, and Peppermint essential oil for upset tummies.
+And since we know that a cold and/or the flu can come with a host of uncomfortable symptoms…I would also recommend Lavender for headaches and body aches, and Peppermint essential oil for upset tummies.
 Just rub on the area of discomfort either “neat” or with a little fractionated coconut oil (or other carrier oil of your choice) and you should be feeling relief in minutes.
 These two have also saved me when I’m feeling poorly!

 Finally, a word about prevention!